newatoms/guides/understand-conten-marketing/readme.md

 As ilustrated with the *Furrow*, content marketing strives to add value to the reader in order for the reader to link that value to the sender.
 A big problem with this, as Jenifer Rowly states in the *Journal of Marketing Managment*, is the difficulty to establish what is valuable for the reader

-Rowly states that “The customer's experience of digital content is influenced by all stakeholders in the value chain as well as requiring the customer to participate in learning and co-creation of the experience.”
-Meaning that by making the reader part of the creation and thus the experience content, the automatically value said content more.
+Rowly states that “The customer's experience of digital content is influenced by all stakeholders in the value chain as well as requiring the customer to participate in learning and co-creation of the experience."
+Meaning that according to Rowly, value is determined by a interactive relationship between the sender (this case the customer) and the consumer (the target of the communication).
+Often this is done by communicating from the core of your added value, just like the *Furrow* was about sharing knowledge on farming and farm equipment (becouse they John Deere knew a lot about farm equipment and farming, he could make the best equipment).

-“The potential of the 'value-in-use' notion of customer value as a basis for ensuring that consumers are fully engaged as stakeholders in the content economy.”
+Rowly also mentions 'value-in-use', which she discribes as “customer value as a basis for ensuring that consumers are fully engaged as stakeholders in the content economy.”
+Meaning simply, that if the reader receives value from consuming your content marketing, they are a steak-holder.

 <img src="https://s-media-cache-ak0.pinimg.com/736x/76/96/04/7696041b4420a3a6664492751a76c5da.jpg" width="100%">
-A great example of this the advertisement stunt by 3M, where they put 3 million USD behind their security glass in a bus stop, inviting people to try to break the glass in order to obtain the money.
+A great example of content marketing is a stunt by 3M, where they put 3 million USD behind their security glass in a bus stop, inviting people to try to break the glass in order to obtain the money.